SushiGuy/health-catalyst-test/README.md

 - Unit Tests for appropriate parts of the application

 *Notes*
-- When running for the first time you may need to open Package Manager Console and run -- Add-Migration InitialCreate
+When running for the first time you may need to open Package Manager Console and run
+- Add-Migration InitialCreate
--- Update-Database
+- Update-Database

+[appscreenshot]: https://github.com/SushiGuy/health-catalyst-test/blob/master/PeopleSearch/PeopleSearchScreenshot.PNG?raw=true "Web App Screenshot"